Noel Marshall

-Noel Bangert (April 18, 1931 – June 30, 2010), mainly known as Noel Marshall, was an American agent, co-producer, and briefly a director, and actor for one film.
+Noel Bangert (April 18, 1931 – June 30, 2010), mainly known as Noel Marshall, was an American agent, co-producer, and briefly a director and actor for one film.
 He moved to Hollywood, California, in his 20s and began investing in the production of a handful of films, including William Peter Blatty's The Exorcist.

-In the 1970s, Marshall and his family, including his wife, Tippi Hedren, and step-daughter, Melanie Griffith, began production on Roar, which is notorious for its 11 year accident-ridden production due to the many production mishaps and damages caused on-set.
+In the 1970s, Marshall and his family, including his wife, Tippi Hedren, and step-daughter, Melanie Griffith, began production on Roar, which is notorious for its 11-year accident-ridden production due to the many production mishaps and damages caused on-set.
 The cast and crew worked with real big cats, leading to 70 people being injured during the making of the film.
 It later received the tagline "The most dangerous movie ever made".

 Early life and career

 Originally known as Noel Bangert in Chicago, Marshall spent his early childhood in South Chicago with his eleven younger siblings.
 He had developed an interest in animals when he was working a summer job at the St. Louis Zoo.
 He moved to Hollywood in his 20s to work in television.

 Marshall also produced fiberglass automobile bodies during the 1950s under his company Bangert Enterprises.
-As an agent in Hollywood, one of his clients was William Peter Blatty, who would later write the novel The Exorcist.
+As an agent in Hollywood, one of his clients was William Peter Blatty, who wrote the novel The Exorcist.
 Blatty made a deal with producer Paul Monash to team up for the film adaptation, but they had arguments over plot changes, so Monash left and Marshall was made executive producer.
 He was also executive producer for Mr. Kingstreet's War, and The Harrad Experiment (both 1973).